ConservationInternational/trends.earth/docs/source/about/development.rst

    - docs\\source\\conf.py: if you want to generate a PDF file of page of the website, then you must list that page here in the ``latex_documents`` list.
-Usually we do this only for tutorial pages that we want to make available to workshop partitipants in individual PDFs.
+Usually we do this only for tutorial pages that we want to make available to workshop participants in individual PDFs.
 Every page on the site will be included in the PDF version of the website as a whole, regardless of whether it is in the ``latex_documents`` list.

 Adding new images or other resources
 ------------------------------------

-.. todo:: Add this.
-Remember to mention that docs\\source\\static should never be used for resources - they should go under docs\\resources\\en.
+Any new images or other resources (PDFs, etc.) that are needed by the documentation should be added under "docs\\resources\\en".
+If desired, it is possible to upload different versions of an image so that the image appears with the proper translations.
+This could be useful if you want to show the GUI interface in the appropriate language, for example. to do this, first upload a copy of the image to "docs\\resources\en" (with English text in it).
+Then, create a copy of the image with translated text and place that image under the appropriate folder for that language (for example an image showing Spanish translations would go under "docs\\resources\\es").
+The English version of the image will be used as the default for all languages for which a native version of the image is not provided, while a localized version will be used when available.

+.. note:: There is another folder, ``docs\\source\\static``, that is used to hold resources temporarily while running the scripts that build the Trends.Earth documenation.
+You may have images listed under that folder if you have ever built the documenation on that machine. **This folder should never be used to add new resources** - new resources should always go under ``docs\\resources\\en`` or, for translated images, the appropriate language-specific folder under ``docs\\resources``.

 Contributing as a translator
 ----------------------------